pints-team/change-point-testing/README.md

 - Reporting
     - Eventually, if everything works well, we can build something that emails us if the results drop and stay low for a couple of runs.
 Instead of emailing we could also just use the cmd line return value to indicate a failure.
     - I think it'd be best to have this analysis separate from the running of the tests, so for them a failure would be an exception occurring.

-- Travis
-    - Travis is for testing.
-This is testing, so should be ok?
-Can't see anything in the user agreement that says this would be wrong (bitcoing mining is explicitly not allowed).

 - Storing data
     - I'd like to do everything disk based (inlcuding the current 'status') etc. This makes it easy to do things in a distributed way!
 For example, we could run a few tests offline
     - **We need to use GitPython to git pull the test repo itself before every run (tricky?), and then commit the `results` and `logs` after each run.